If you haven’t yet registered to vote, get it off your to-do list now.

 Six million people didn’t vote in the 2008 elections because they either did not know how to register or because they missed the voter registration deadline.

-Here’s information about registering to vote in time for the Nov.
+Here’s information on how you can register in time for the Nov.
 6 elections:

 - Fill out a voter registration form in person at the following locations:

 - The Motor Vehicle Administration, 10251 Central Avenue, Largo, 8:30 a.m. to 4:30 p.m., Monday through Friday.

 - The Motor Vehicle Administration, 11760 Baltimore Avenue, Beltsville, 8:30 a.m. to 4:30 p.m., Monday through Friday.

 - The Board of Elections, 16201 Trade Zone Avenue, Suite 108, Upper Marlboro, Maryland 20774, 8:30 a.m. to 4:30 p.m., Monday through Friday.

 - You can also register to vote at your local county high school.

 - Download a voter registration form from the Board of Elections website (or a PDF is available to your right) and mail it to Prince George's County Board of Elections, 16201 Trade Zone Avenue, Suite 108 Upper Marlboro, MD 20774

 - You can also register online from the comfort of your home.
 Just follow the steps